 This type of account would seemingly only exist in a fairytale, right there alongside that mythical investment that could get you 20% returns without ever losing money, and a Yeti, otherwise known as the Abominable Snowman.

 I can’t say that I know how to locate a Yeti, unless you’re talking about those white high-priced performance coolers found at your local sporting goods store, and that mythical investment with no downside remains elusive, but today I’m going to introduce you to that magical account that many people are still unaware exists.

 It’s called a Health Savings Account or HSA.

 These accounts are nothing new, they were signed into law in 2003 and became available in 2004.
 However, until the past few years, these accounts really hadn’t gained widespread traction due to the requirement that they be accompanied by a High Deductible Healthcare Plan (HDHP).
 This is probably the biggest downside to this type of account.
-For 2017, High Deductible Healthcare Plans are defined as those with deductibles exceeding $1,300 for individuals and $2,600 for families (these limits increase to $1,350 and $2,700, respectively in 2018).
+For 2018, High Deductible Healthcare Plans are defined as those with deductibles exceeding $1,350 for individuals and $2,700 for families (these limits remain the same for 2019).

 So, what is a Health Savings Account, and how does it benefit me?